boris-soroker/getting-started/en/faq/list.md

 The created Portal is just a URL which can be sent (for example, by email) to a counterpart and then be used by that counterpart to create a Tube [[see how]](/getting-started/en/faq/list#tube-creation-from-portal).

-We recommend to use [bot accounts](/getting-started/en/faq/list#bot-account) to create Portals.
+For some platforms, we recommend to use [bot accounts](/getting-started/en/faq/list#bot-account) to create Portals.

 ---
 ### <a href="#tube-definition" name="tube-definition">**What is a Tube?**</a>